muraligit/6300Sum14Assignment3/README.md

 DESIGN
 -
 	  All choices are implemeted using Radiobuttons.
-Switching between activites is mplemeted using button clicks at the bootom of each screen.
+Switching between activites is implemeted using button clicks at the bottom of each screen.
 The switching is implemented by launching the conversion activity when in launcher screen.
 	  The switching is implemented by calling the back press function of android when in a conversion screen.
 To switch between two conversion user has to go to the other screen via the home screen.